Large Adenoids: Problems They Cause & Treatment

 Due to reduced normal mucus flow into the throat.

 Due to physical blockage of the eustachian tube.

 Due to sudden excessive drainage into throat when some of the backed up mucus in the nose manages to escape into the throat.

 The reason how it can cause all these problems is due to the location.
 Given its location in the very back of the nose (against the back wall in fact), it is immediately behind the eustachian tube.
 If the adenoids become large, they can physically block the eustachian tubes resulting in great difficulty in getting the ears to pop (if at all) resulting in a persistent clogged ears.

-Furthermore, given the nose normally produces as much as several litres of mucus/fluid to humidify and warm the air that is breathed, if the adenoids are large, all that mucus backs up in the nose as it is not able to easily drain into the throat resulting in symptoms of runny/snotty nose, allergies, and colored nasal drainage from the front of the nose.
+Furthermore, given the nose normally produces an estimated one liter of mucus/fluid to humidify and warm the air that is breathed, if the adenoids are large, all that mucus backs up in the nose as it is not able to easily drain into the throat resulting in symptoms of runny/snotty nose, allergies, and colored nasal drainage from the front of the nose.
 Not only do large adenoids prevent normal mucus production from flowing into the throat, it also prevents air movement as well causing symptoms of nasal obstruction and congestion as well as a nasal sounding (hyponasal) speech.
 Pinch your nose and talk (go ahead and do it now)... you will notice that because of reduced nasal airflow, you will now have nasal obstruction, congestion, and a nasal quality speech.
 If you release your pinched nose, all these symptoms immediately disappears!

 Watch a video of a child undergoing just such an endoscopic exam:

 Here is an actual video footage of what is being seen on endoscopy in a teenager who has adenoids the size of a golf ball.
 Picture shown to the right.